 Unfortunately, anal sex and UTI are often connected.
-If you understand the mechanics of urinary tract infection, it is easy to see how anal sex can cause a UTI if you are not extremely careful.
+If you understand the mechanics of a urinary tract infection, it is easy to see how anal sex can cause a UTI if you are not extremely careful.

 #1 Why Anal Sex Causes UTI

-There are plenty of bacteria that live in our lower intestines and are found in human feces and anal cavity.
+There are plenty of bacteria that live in our lower intestines and are found in human feces and in the anal cavity.
 However, if they stay where they are meant to be, they are harmless and even helpful.

 For example, E. coli strains produce important vitamins, such as vitamin K and B-complex vitamins, which we absorb.

 At the same time, E. coli are responsible for 90% of UTIs worldwide when they ascend to the urethra and bladder.

 Therefore, when E. coli bacteria are mechanically moved from your anal cavity towards your urethra, they might be able to eventually invade your bladder, causing a UTI.